AlexandraBurkitt/mypackage/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows what happens when you input your own
+name:

 ``` r
 library(mypackage)